Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/FAQ.md

 	```powershell
 	./run.ps1 -Tags dspm defender -SpecPath ./spec.local.json   # from bash/zsh use: pwsh ./run.ps1 -Tags ...
 	```
-## KYD for Azure data
-For Azure resources (Foundry, Azure OpenAI, storage backing your models), KYD relies on two ingredients instead:
-1. **Secure Interactions policy** (the same one the accelerator reminds you to enable) so prompts route through Exchange and can be labeled, retained, or inspected.
-1. **Diagnostic settings from 07-Enable-Diagnostics.ps1 plus the Foundry registration/tagging scripts**, which tie each workspace/project to Log Analytics and Purview DSPM.
-Those diagnostics provide the Azure telemetry that KYD uses as context when it shows “this prompt hit sensitive data” in the Purview dashboards.

 ## How will Azure Based data get labeled and honored by DSPM?

 1. DSPM doesn’t reach into Azure storage to stamp labels directly; it honors whatever classification signals Purview already has for those resources.
 Scans (Purview Data Map, Fabric/Purview ingestion, Defender for Cloud policy evaluations) tag tables, files, and data stores with sensitivity info.